-In his 10 years with Owens, the program has reached heights it never has before.
-Over the past five years, the team has won five OCCAC championships, three Region XII District I championships and finished in the top 10 at the NJCAA Division II National Tournament three times.
+In his 13 years with Owens, the program has reached heights it never has before.
+Over the past seven years, the team has won seven OCCAC championships, five Region XII District I championships and finished in the top 10 at the NJCAA Division II National Tournament four times.
 Of those three national tournament appearances, two of the teams finished among the top five, and he 2016-17 team completed the school's first ever undefeated regular season at 30-0.

-Since he was hired, the team has recorded a 269-60 record - including a 227-38 record over the last eight years.
-During his tenure, Owens has compiled 37 All-OCCAC players, 12 All-Region XII players, eight NJCAA Academic All-Americans, seven WBCA All-Americans and three NJCAA All-Americans.
+Since he was hired, the team has recorded a 295-75 record.
+During his tenure, Owens has compiled 44 All-OCCAC players, 18 All-Region XII players, nine NJCAA Academic All-Americans, nine WBCA All-Americans and seven NJCAA All-Americans.

 In 2016-17, the team finished 31-1 after completing a 30-0 regular season.
 For the third straight season, the team completed an undefeated run to a conference championship before seeing its season end in the Region XII District I championship game.
 Following the season, Jeryn Reese was named the program's first back-to-back OCCAC player of the year, and Ariel Bethea became the inaugural OCCAC defensive player of the year while breaking the program's single season and career steal records.
 On top of that, the team broke the record for most PPG and fewest PPG allowed in a single season while also shattering several other program records.